gnmearacaun/rpios-wayfirewm-config/README.md

 - [space2meta](https://gitlab.com/interception/linux/plugins/space2meta): _turn your space key into the meta (a.k.a. super) key when chorded to another key_.
 Window managers typically make liberal use of the `super` key to move around.

-`Caps2esc` is available in the repo, `space2meta` we need to build manually.
+`Caps2esc` is available in the repo, however `space2meta` needs to be built manually.

 ```
 sudo apt-get update